OmkarYeole/Crime-Data-Analysis/README.md

 **Share Experiences:** Use the anonymous reporting feature to share your own experiences and read about others’ experiences.

 **Stay Informed:** Utilize the search and filter options to get specific information relevant to your interests and concerns.

+## Contact

+For any questions or further information, you can reach me at omkaryeole@gmail.com.

+Thank you for visiting the Crime Data Analysis project!